PruvoNet/squiss-ts/source/includes/_squiss.md

 });
 ```

-Emitted when Squiss has hit the maxInFlight cap.
+Emitted when Squiss has hit the [maxInFlight](#squiss-class-constructor-options-polling-options-maxinflight) cap.
-At this point, Squiss won't retrieve any more messages until at least [receiveBatchSize](#squiss-class-constructor-options-polling-options-receivebatchsize) in-flight messages have been deleted.
+At this point, Squiss won't retrieve any more messages until at least 1 messages have been handled (e.g. deleted/released/kept).

 #### error <`Error`>